What is the Best Formula for Flubber?

 Here are links to the MSDS (Material Safety Data Sheets) for the materials used in this lesson.

-To avoid students putting glue into graduated cylinders, we used clear 9 ounce cups and tape on the scales found on the AIMSEDU Blog.
-We disposed of the cups used for glue measurement and made our maintenance staff very happy we were not pouring any little bit of glue down the drain!
+To avoid students putting glue into graduated cylinders, we used clear 9 ounce cups and tape on the scales found in the Resources Section - GraduatedScales9OZCup We disposed of the cups used for glue measurement and made our maintenance staff very happy we were not pouring any little bit of glue down the drain!

 A complete materials list is available in the resources section.